ianlucas1/agent_system/roadmap_prompts.md

 - git checkout -b coord/security-sanitization
 - 24.1 Implement a sanitization utility to scrub potentially malicious content from agent outputs before they are reused.
 For example, create `coordination/util.py` with a function `sanitize_json(text: str) -> str` that removes known prompt injection patterns (e.g., any occurrence of `"Ignore previous instructions"` or similar phrases) from the given text.
 - 24.2 Apply this sanitization step at each hand-off point in the Coordinator:
 - 24.3 Add unit tests for `sanitize_json`.
 Include cases like a string containing `"<|Ignore previous instructions|>"` (or other prompt injection samples) and ensure the function strips or neutralizes them.
-Also verify it doesn’t alter innocent content.
+Also verify it doesn't alter innocent content.
-- 24.4 Run `pytest -q tests/unit/test_sanitization.py` to validate the sanitization logic works as intended.
+- 24.4 Run `
-- 24.5 `git add -u && git commit -m "sec: sanitize inter-agent JSON artifacts for safety"`

 ### Do-Not-Stop-Until checklist